 Taxation of Interest and Additional Amounts.
-If you are a U.S. holder, the interest you receive on the debt securities (including Additional Amounts) will generally be subject to United States taxation and will be considered ordinary interest income on which you will be taxed in accordance with the method of accounting you generally use for tax purposes.
-In the event the debt securities are issued with more than de minimis original issue discount ("OID") for U.S. federal income tax purposes, U.S. holders will be required to include OID in income on a constant-yield basis over the life of the debt securities.
-The rest of the discussion assumes that the debt securities will be issued without OID.
+If you are a U.S. holder, the interest on the debt securities (including any amounts withheld and any additional amounts paid with respect thereto) will generally be subject to United States taxation and will be considered ordinary interest income on which you will be taxed in accordance with the method of accounting you generally use for tax purposes.

-Interest payments (including Additional Amounts) will constitute income from sources without the United States for foreign tax credit purposes.
+Interest payments (including additional amounts) and original issue discount ("OID"), if any, accrued with respect to the debt securities (as discussed below under "Original Issue Discount") generally will constitute income from sources without the United States for foreign tax credit purposes.
 Such income generally will constitute "passive category income."
 If you are a U.S. holder, withholding tax levied by the government of Chile will be eligible: